BenTimor/Squid/README.md

 Lets say we want to save every key of our store into the localStorage and load it every time the app is opened on the browser (Like a state which's saved also when refreshing the page).
 It's going to look something like this:

 	function onLoad(key: string, _defaultValue: any /* This is the value we put directly into the field when created the store */) {
-	    return localStorage.getItem(key); // The value we're returning is going into the field if it's undefined, We're gonna use the defaultValue automatically
+	    return localStorage.getItem(key) || undefined; // The value we're returning is going into the field. if it's undefined, We're gonna use the defaultValue automatically
 	}

 	function onSet(key: string, value: any) {